Cauchy's integral formula: Consequences

 The formula is also used to prove the residue theorem, which is a result for meromorphic functions, and a related result, the argument principle.
 It is known from Morera's theorem that the uniform limit of holomorphic functions is holomorphic.
 This can also be deduced from Cauchy's integral formula: indeed the formula also holds in the limit and the integrand, and hence the integral, can be expanded as a power series.
 In addition the Cauchy formulas for the higher order derivatives show that all these derivatives also converge uniformly.

 The analog of the Cauchy integral formula in real analysis is the Poisson integral formula for harmonic functions; many of the results for holomorphic functions carry over to this setting.
 No such results, however, are valid for more general classes of differentiable or real analytic functions.
 For instance, the existence of the first derivative of a real function need not imply the existence of higher order derivatives, nor in particular the analyticity of the function.
-Likewise, the uniform limit of a sequence of (real) differentiable functions may fail to be differentiable, or may be differentiable but with a derivative which is not the limit of the derivatives of the members of the sequence.
+Likewise, the uniform limit of a sequence of (real) differentiable functions may fail to be differentiable, or may be differentiable but with a derivative that is not the limit of the derivatives of the members of the sequence.